Boirault machine: Second Boirault machine

 A new model was developed, more compact and lighter, with armour for the engine and the driver compartment.
 It was composed of six metal plates rotating around the core chassis, and had some level of steering control, allowing for a turning radius of 100 meters.
 Speed however was extremely low, at 1 km/h.
 The new model was tried by the Artillery Arm on 17 August 1916 at Souain-Perthes-lès-Hurlus, until complete abandonment of the project.

 General Henri Gouraud commented on the performance of the machine on 20 August 1916, explaining that it ran for 1,500 meters in flat terrain, at about 1 km/h.
 It managed to cross a railroad, flatten a line of barbed wire, and crossed trenches 1.5 and 1.8 meters wide, and a hole two meters in diameter.

 General Gouraud commented on the sheer strength of the machine, but its poor ability to properly steer itself:

 Aftermath

-The project was actually abandoned, as regular tanks were being developed.
+The project was abandoned, as regular tanks were being developed.
 A few months before, in October 1914, the French arms manufacturer Schneider & Co. had already sent out its chief designer, Eugène Brillié, to investigate tracked tractors from the American Holt Company, at that time participating in a test programme in England.
 This Schneider program was met with approval by the French War Ministry and was merged with the Estienne plan, and a production order of 400 Schneider CA1, the first French tank to see the battlefield, was made on 25 February 1916.